What Is Project Success? Definition, Challenges and Practical Tips

 There will always be colleagues who are itching to get going and would like to start straight away instead of discussing first.
 It is necessary to convince them of the benefits of the preliminary discussions.
 After all, they will also benefit if all goals are neatly drawn up.

-Make the necessity for the talks clear to them!
+Make the necessity for the preliminary talks clear to everyone!

 This is usually accompanied by operational problems: